 We now stratify the sample to conduct specification tests in response to potential inferential challenges.
-One such challenge arises from the fact that the incidence of postsecondary education is unevenly distributed across fields.
-For example, 68.2 percent of individuals reporting humanities as their specialization have a post-secondary degree, but only 26.4 percent of those specializing in agriculture do.
-If field merely stands in for level of education, the effect of individual CECT would disappear if we subset the sample into those with post-secondary education and those without.
+One such challenge arises from the fact that the incidence of post-secondary education is unevenly distributed across fields.
+For example, 68.2% of individuals reporting humanities as their specialization have a postsecondary degree, but only 26.4% of those specializing in agriculture do.
+If field merely stands in for level of education, the effect of educational CECT would disappear if we subset the sample into those with postsecondary education and those without.

 Figure 4 presents results under controls.
-It reveals that the association is more marked for GAL than for TAN voting, and stronger for those with post-secondary education.
-Individual CECT is associated at p<.0001 with voting GAL for both higher and lower educated individuals.
-For TAN voters, the association is p=.0007 for higher educated and p=.0112 for lower educated individuals.
-In substantive terms, the probability that a person with a post-secondary degree in social studies (CECT=0.86) votes GAL is 15.3 percent (+/- 0.9%) against 7.9 percent (+/- 0.6%) for a person with a post-secondary degree in engineering (CECT=0.03).
-A social studies graduate has a 3.4 percent (+/- 0.6%) probability of voting TAN against 5.5 percent (+/- 0.8%) for an engineer.
+It reveals that the association is more marked for GAL than for TAN voting, and stronger for those with postsecondary education.
+Educational CECT is associated at p < 0.0001 with voting GAL for both higher and lower educated individuals.
+For TAN voters, the association is p = 0.0007 for higher educated and p = 0.011 for lower educated individuals.
+In substantive terms, the probability that a person with a postsecondary degree in social studies (CECT = 0.86) votes GAL is 15.3% ( $\pm 0.9\%$ ) against 7.9% ( $\pm 0.6\%$ ) for a person with a post-secondary degree in engineering (CECT = 0.03).
+A social studies graduate has a 3.4% (±0.6%) probability of voting TAN against 5.5% ( $\pm 0.8\%$ ) for an engineer.
 The significant association for both subsets reinforces confidence in our prior that field of education and level of education are not substitutes but have independent predictive power.